MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/t-sql.md

 ms.date: 02/05/2023
 ---

-# Send T-SQL queries over the REST API
+# Send T-SQL queries via the REST API

 Azure Data Explorer supports a [subset of the T-SQL language](../tds/sqlknownissues.md).
 For users who are more comfortable with SQL or have applications that are compatible with SQL, using T-SQL can be a useful way to interact with the data stored in Azure Data Explorer.
 In this article, we'll provide steps and examples for how to send T-SQL queries over the REST API.